-You can find the documents in the product documentation section of the Infor Xtreme Support portal, as described in "Contacting Infor" on page 6.
+You can find these KB articles in the Infor Xtreme Support portal, as described in "Contacting Infor" on page 6.

 Contacting Infor

 If you have questions about Infor products, go to the Infor Xtreme Support portal at www.infor.com/inforxtreme.